4s1-org/eslint-config/README.md

 # ESlint Config

-This is a personal package for eslint config.
+These are settings for eslint and prettier.